Futitisme/dip_project/README.md

 3. **Simple fusion method:** Logistic regression may not capture complex interactions
 4. **No fine-tuning of ViT:** Performance could improve with backbone adaptation

-## 8.4 Future Work

-1. **Domain Adaptation Techniques:** Use adversarial training or domain-invariant representations
-2. **Temporal Modeling:** Incorporate LSTM/Transformer for sequence understanding
-3. **Attention Mechanisms:** Learn which contextual features matter for each video
-4. **Larger Datasets:** Validate on UCF-Crime and XD-Violence

 ---

 # 9. Conclusions